Ben-Doyle44/Ben-Doyle44.github.io/content/post/simplectf/index.md

 Question: What is running on the higher port?
 Answer: ssh

 As shown by the nmap scan the ftp port has anonymous login enabled.
-I am going to look at that first.
+I looked at that first.

 ![ftp anonymous login and file grab](/img/simplectf/ftp.png)

-Upon logging into the ftp service, I find a directory called "pub" and within that a text file called "ForMitch.txt".
+Upon logging into the ftp service, I found a directory called "pub" and within that a text file called "ForMitch.txt".
 I used the "get" command to copy the file onto my local machine.

 ![reading file taken from ftp](/img/simplectf/formitch.png)

 The "ForMitch.txt" file alludes to a weak password for the system user.

-Nothing more to be found with the ftp login, so I move onto the website running on port 80.
+Nothing more to be found with the ftp login, so I moved onto the website running on port 80.
 What's found at first is the default apache2 page.

-So I start enumarting the website using gobuster to find directories.
+So I started enumarting the website using gobuster to find directories.

 ![gobuster output](/img/simplectf/gobuster.png)